IBMResearch/cloudant-wrapper/README.md

 ## Installation

-You can me in your package.json dependencies.
+You can put me in your package.json dependencies.
 The `npm` tool can do this for you, from the command line:

     $ npm install --save cloudant-wrapper